Ask a COVID-19 Question

 - Saudi Arabia is experiencing sustained community transmission of COVID-19.
 Information about reported cases in the Kingdom is available on the Ministry of Health’s COVID-19 Dashboard in Arabic and in English.

-- On June 26, the Department of State authorized the voluntary departure of non-emergency U.S. Mission personnel and all Mission family members due to the COVID-19 pandemic.
+- On August 24, the Department of State ended the option of voluntary departure of non-emergency U.S. Mission personnel and all Mission family members due to the COVID-19 pandemic.

 Entry and Exit Requirements:

 - Are U.S. citizens permitted to enter?
 Yes

 - U.S. Citizens with current residence permits (iqamas) with a valid entry/exit visa and holders of a valid business or visit visa are able to enter the country effective September 15th

 - Is a negative COVID-19 test (PCR and/or serology) required for entry?
 Yes

 - Are health screening procedures in place at airports and other ports of entry?
 Yes

 - The Government of Saudi Arabia announced changes effective September 15 that allow holders of current residence permits (iqamas) with a valid entry/exit visa as well as holders of a valid business or visit visa to enter (including exit and re-enter) Saudi Arabia.

 - The Government has lifted the suspension of entry into the Kingdom, and those authorized to enter may do so via international flight or land border.
 The Saudi General Authority of Civil Aviation issued a downloadable Passenger Guide with detailed guidance for air travelers.
 For example, a negative COVID test is required within 48 hours before entry to Saudi Arabia.
 Please review the guide for detailed requirements and information.